uviclibraries/html-css/act-4.md

 ## CSS layout with "flexible boxes," or "flexboxes"

-- A flexbox is CSS layout model used to organize a webpage's content.
+- A flexbox is a CSS layout model used to organize a webpage's content.
-- In the image, below, imagine that the coloured squares within the rectangle are separate content containers, which could be paragraphs, images, or `div` sections.
+- In the image below, imagine that the coloured squares within the rectangle are separate content containers within a larger container:

 <img src="images/act-4/flex.png" alt="flex container">

-- Flexboxes work by separating each element in your HTML page—such as paragraphs, images, and `div` sections—into their own containers, or boxes.
+- Flexboxes work by separating each element in your HTML page—such as paragraphs, images, `div` sections, or any content—into their own containers, or boxes.
 - The advantage of flexboxes is that they can be be told how to behave and organize themselves, even when viewed with different screen sizes, from desktop computer screens to smartphones.
-- We are going to turn our whole `about.html` page into a "flex container," making the elements within it (our divs, paragraph, and images) separate boxes.
-To do this, we are going to add the following declaration to our `style.css` page:
+- We are going to turn our whole `about.html` page into a "flex container," making the elements within it (our divs, paragraph, and images) separate containers, or boxes.
+- Add the following declaration to your `style.css` page:

 ```
 	body {